 - Language targeting

 Each allows you to achieve the same objective: Launch a search presence in a foreign market.

 When to use them and how they work differs greatly, and the approach you choose will affect your future decisions.

-In this approach, also known as geo-targeting, your international site or sites target users in a specific location.
+In this approach, also known as geo-targeting, your international site targets users in a specific location.

 Unlike what many SEOs think, country targeting isn’t just about translating the site for the language your target user speaks.

-For one, you might be targeting users who speak your language already, but the information that would engage them would differ.
+For one, you might be targeting users who speak your language already, but the information that would engage them differs.

-For example, a clothing shop in the US wishing to expand to the UK wouldn’t have to worry much about the language.
-Sure, there are some differences between American and British English.
-For the most part, however, I doubt these differences would prevent a British buyer from understanding the copy.
+For example, a US clothing shop wishing to expand to the UK wouldn’t have to worry much about language.
+Sure, there are some differences between American and British English, but I doubt the differences would prevent a British buyer from understanding the copy.

 Therefore, the company could technically replicate their site for the UK market, but to take full advantage of the opportunity, they would have to amend the copy, product descriptions, their checkout, and many other elements to suit new target buyers — and to make sure their customers receive the best-fit product.

 - Your business depends on the location of the user,

-- Your content or offer must change for the new location (i.e., different sizing options, as per the example above.)
+- Your content or offer must change for the new location (e.g. different sizing options), or

 - You have the resources to create country-specific content.
 Otherwise, you risk having duplicate content across your main and international sites.

-In this approach, you target people speaking the same language but not necessarily living in the same location.
-A good example is Spanish, a language spoken in 20 countries, or French, the official language of 30 countries, and so on.
+In this approach, you target people who speak the same language but who do not necessarily live in the same location.
+A good example is Spanish, a language spoken in 20 countries, or French, the official language of 30 countries.

 A business may wish to launch a website in a foreign language to position themselves for its native speakers.
 This company, for example, operates sites in three different languages: their native German, English, and French.